nitinkgp23/nitinkgp23.github.io/_posts/2020-09-23-A to Z- guide to your campus placements.md

 Some points to note:

 + Dynamic Programming is the most important topic to prepare among all.
 Pay special attention to this, and solve as many questions as you can related to DP.
 + Questions from Binary Search can sometimes be tricky, and be applied in unusual places.
-You will/have come across [Painter's Partition Problem](https://geekstocode.com/the-painters-partition-problem/)
+You will/have come across [Painter's Partition Problem](https://geekstocode.com/the-painters-partition-problem/).
 + [Topological Sort](https://www.geeksforgeeks.org/topological-sorting/) and [Union-find](https://www.geeksforgeeks.org/union-find/) are quite important in Graphs.
 + [Trie](https://www.geeksforgeeks.org/trie-insert-and-search/) is another important topic to look into.
 This may be a bit advance, but is important for interviews.
-+ Binary Index Trees and Segment Trees are quite advance, and will not generally asked in an interview.
++ Binary Index Trees and Segment Trees are quite advance, and will not generally be asked in an interview.
 (Except, maybe Google?)

 **Machine Coding**